 Fort Deposit is a very small town located in the state of Alabama.
 With a population of 1,153 people and just one neighborhood, Fort Deposit is the 278th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Fort Deposit is generally considered to be a blue-collar town.
-45.63% of the Fort Deposit workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Fort Deposit is a blue-collar town, with 45.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Fort Deposit is a town of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Fort Deposit who work in office and administrative support (10.19%), sales jobs (9.22%), and healthcare (7.77%).

 One downside of living in Fort Deposit is that it can take a long time to commute to work.
 In Fort Deposit, the average commute to work is 34.48 minutes, which is quite a bit higher than the national average.

-Being a small town, Fort Deposit does not have a public transit system used by locals to get to and from work.
+Fort Deposit is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Fort Deposit in 2022 was $17,285, which is low income relative to Alabama and the nation.
 This equates to an annual income of $69,140 for a family of four.
 However, Fort Deposit contains both very wealthy and poor people as well.
 Fort Deposit also has one of the higher rates of people living in poverty in the nation, with 41.47% of its population below the federal poverty line.